The Bible presents John the Baptist as a forerunner of Christ and both of them are always correlated to each other.

 John starts his public activity around the year 27/28 AD, announcing conversion in the desert of Judea.
 He talks about the upcoming judgment, without regarding the status of the person.
 Those who are ready for conversion are baptized in the River Jordan as an act of penance.

-John is clothed in camel’s hair, with a leather belt around his waist; he feeds on locust and wild honey.
+John is clothed in camel’s hair, with a leather belt around his waist; he feeds on locusts and wild honey.
 He gathers followers around himself and is very critical of the lifestyle of Herod the Great.

 John the Baptist received veneration since the early centuries.
 Christian East had a feast in his honor on January 7, one day after Epiphany.
 The celebration of his birth on June 24 was first introduced in Christian West: six months before Christmas.
 Why June 24 and December 25, then?
 Both are 8 days before the end of the respective month, but June has 30 days, while December 31.